Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/index.md

 ### Italics

-*Italics* are used for emphasis, technical terms, and paths such as file paths including filenames and extensions.
+*Italics* are used for emphasis and technical terms.

 ### Highlights